 Part I: Markets and prices.
 Part II: Consumer theory.
 Part III: Producer theory.
 Part IV: Market structure and competitive strategy.
 Part V: General equilibrium, economic efficiency and market failure.

 The course aims to give a basic introduction to microeconomic theory: (a) Consumer theory. (b) Producer theory. (c) Perfect competition and monopoly. (d) Welfare economics.
 Most applied courses in economics and business economics are based on microeconomics.
 This course will, hopefully, help the student to: (i) Acquire an overview over the most important concepts and models in microeconomics. (ii) Learn to formulate and solve microeconomic problems graphically and mathematically. iii) Acquire good qualifications for further studies in economics.

 Lectures, exercise sessions.

 Lecture notes, assignments, past years exams.

-ECN102 Introduction to Mathematics for Economists/ MATH100 Introductory Mathematics.
-It is an advantage but not required to have some background in microeconomics, for instance equivalent to ECN110 Introduction to Microeconomics.
+MATH100 Introductory Mathematics.
+It is an advantage but not required to have some background in microeconomics, for instance equivalent to ECN110.

-The students need to submit and pass 6 out of 9 assignments.
-The assignments must be submitted in Canvas before deadline and will be approved by a teaching assistant.
+The students need to submit and pass 7 out of 10 assignments.
+The assignments must be submitted in Fronter before deadline and will be graded by a teaching assistant.
 Approved assignments are valid for two years.